 More information on our key performance indicators can be found in this section under “Management of the Group”, and details on the forecast for the current fiscal year are provided in the forecast report.

 Sustainability and indirect financial targets

 Sustainability is a core component of our corporate strategy.
-As a diversified industrial group, thyssenkrupp provides innovative products, technologies and services worldwide that secure the success of our customers and make a positive contribution to global sustainable development.
+As a diversified industrial group we aim to supply innovative products, technologies and services worldwide that contribute to the sustainable success of our customers.

-Together with our customers we focus on the future and include economic, ecological and social considerations in our decision-making processes.
-This requires a 360° view of our value and production chains.
+Together with our customers we are looking to the future, and our decision-making processes include both business considerations and ecological and social aspects.
+The basis for this is a 360 degree view of our value and production chains.
 In this way we improve our performance and strengthen the future of our company.